Ayscoghe Boucherett

 Born into a family of the Lincolnshire landed gentry, Boucherett became involved in local politics in Lincolnshire, and (owing mainly to his marriage) with artistic and mercantile circles in London.
 He was the chairman of the Grimsby Haven Company, which oversaw the reopening and expansion of Grimsby's first dock.
 He was a friend of the artist Sir Thomas Lawrence and the proprietor of Willingham, Lincolnshire, where he constructed his country seat, Willingham House, in 1790.
-For his investment in the Haven Company, he received the support of Lord Yarborough, one of its main investors and a principal land-owner in Grimsby; owing largely to Lord Yarborough's patronage, Boucherett was returned as the Member of Parliament for that borough at the 1796 election.
+For his investment in the Haven Company, he received the support of Lord Yarborough, one of its main investors and a principal land-owner in Grimsby; owing largely to Lord Yarborough's patronage, Boucherett was returned as the MP for that borough at the 1796 election.
 He was not a frequent voter, but used his position to further the interests of his corporation.
 Nonetheless, the company met with financial difficulties after it opened the Harbour in 1800.
 In 1803, Boucherett resigned his seat in favour of Yarborough's heir and pursued a quieter political life.
 He died in a carriage accident in 1815.